schmelto/abap/README.md

 ```abap
 DATA(zcl_fi_edi_payext_2441) = NEW zcl_fi_edi_payext_2441( ).
 ```
+**Note:** Use inline declarations!

 Now we can call a public method of this class/object and can implement all further logic in here.
+We should put all parameters from the function module in the call of this method and made some exeption handling here.
 ```abap
 zcl_fi_edi_payext_2441->change_idoc(
     EXPORTING